An Evolutionary Theory for the Variability Hypothesis: Variability

+In other words, $P_1$ {\em is more variable than} $P_2$ if the proportions of $P_1$ both above every upper (larger than median) threshold and the proportions below every lower threshold level are greater than those for $P_2$.
+That is, both upper and lower tails of the $P_1$ distribution are heavier than those of the $P_2$ distribution, for all thresholds.

-In Example~\ref{exam1}, where the selectivity-variability principle was illustrated informally, the distribution of subpopulation $B_1$ is more variable than the distribution of subpopulation $B_2$ both in the sense of standard deviation and in the sense of Definition~\ref{def1} (see Figure~\ref{fig1new}a), and it is this definition that will be seen below to lead to settings where the principle is valid.
-As was seen in Example~\ref{examB}, the selectivity-variability principle may fail for arbitrary distributions if variability is defined in terms of standard deviation, but the next proposition identifies several common and important classes of distributions where greater standard deviation coincides with the notion of greater variability in Definition~\ref{def1}, and thus is applicable to the models below.
+In Example~\ref{exam1}, where the selectivity-variability principle was illustrated informally, the distribution of subpopulation $B_1$ is more variable than the distribution of subpopulation $B_2$ both in the sense of standard deviation and in the sense of Definition~\ref{def1} (see Figure~\ref{newFig2}a), and it is this definition that will be seen below to lead to settings where the principle is valid.
+As was seen in Example~\ref{examB}, the selectivity-variability principle may fail for arbitrary distributions if variability is defined in terms of standard deviation, but the next proposition identifies several common and important classes of distributions where greater standard deviation or scale factor (when standard deviation is infinite) coincide with the notion of greater variability in Definition~\ref{def1}, and thus these distributions are applicable to the models below.
+The conclusions are perhaps well-known, but as no reference is known to the author, a short proof is included.

 \begin{prop} Let $P_1$ and $P_2$ be (real Borel) probability measures with identical medians. \begin{enumerate}[label=(\roman*)] \item If both $P_1$ and $P_2$ are uniform, symmetric triangular, Laplace, or Gaussian, then